What is Ashtanga Vinyasa Yoga ?

 Able to remove the delusion from the poison of conditioned existence

-To Patanjali, an incarnation of Adisesa, white in colour with a thousand radiant heads, human in form above the shoulders, holding the sword of discrimination, a wheel of fire representing infinite time, and the conch representing divine sound.
+To Patanjali, an incarnation of Adisesa, white in color with a thousand radiant heads, human in the form above the shoulders, holding the sword of discrimination, a wheel of fire representing infinite time, and the conch representing divine sound.